harshalc35/100-days-of-code/log.md

 **Today's Progress**: Worked on Python Pandas Lib.
 Learned about Series and DataFrame.
 Implemented Operations on Series and Dataframes

 **Thoughts:** First day of the challenge.
 Feeling bit odd let's see how it goes.

+### Day 1: January 3, 2017

+**Today's Progress**: Worked further with Python Pandas Lib.
+Learned to take File input in python as DataFrames.
+Implemented set of operatations on SF Salaries Dataset from Kaggle.

+**Thoughts**: Pandas will require more practise on different datasets, further to test my ability to work with Pandas and handling large data.